 What measures can be taken to address inflation?

 Both government and central bank (Reserve Bank) try to tackle inflation with their policies which are known as Fiscal and Monetary Policies respectively.
-Fiscal policies correspond to tax related measures taken by government to control inflation (money supply).
-RBI through its various monetary policies limit the money supply by altering rates like CRR, Repo, Reverse Repo etc. Administrative measures taken by government like strengthening of Public Distribution System also plays a crucial role in curbing inflation.
+Fiscal policies correspond to tax related measures taken by the government to control inflation (money supply).
+RBI through its various monetary policies limits the money supply by altering rates like CRR, Repo, Reverse Repo, etc. Administrative measures taken by the government like the strengthening of the Public Distribution System also play a crucial role in curbing inflation.